attilammagyar/ai-cat/README.md

    leaving them to work alone, changing files and running arbitrary commands based on a stochastic process, regardless of how sophisticated that may be.

-4. You get good at what you practice, and you lose skills that you don't.
+4. You get good at what you practise, and you lose skills that you don't.
    Therefore I try to limit my AI usage to only the boring parts of programming (e.g. cookie-cutter UI stuff, boilerplate, etc.), and to get my work reviewed.